Keio University

 “FFIGURATI #314” by Enrico Isamu Oyama

-One of these is “FFIGURATI #314,” a work by Enrico Isamu Oyama created for the KeMCo StudI/O on the 8th floor of the East Annex.
+One of these is the work "FFIGURATI #314" by Enrico Isamu Oyama, created for the KeMCo StudI/O on the 8th floor of the East Annex.

-“FFIGURATI #314” uses the walls (cylindrical columns) and curtains within KeMCo StudI/O as supports.
+"FFIGURATI #314" uses the walls (columns) and curtains within KeMCo StudI/O as supports.
 It is a work in which the artist's unique motif, the Quick Turn Structure (hereinafter QTS [a three-dimensional motif extracted solely from the lines of graffiti]), shows various expressions.
-Due to the room's purpose, curtains are installed to partition the studio; the QTS forms printed on them change as they open and close, appearing before the viewer in various ways—sometimes covering an entire section of the room, and at other times gaining volume in a single spot as they are folded and compressed.
+Due to the room's purpose, curtains are installed to partition the studio; the QTS forms printed on them change as they open and close, appearing before the viewer in variations—sometimes covering an entire section of the room, and at other times gaining volume in a single spot as they are folded and compressed.

-Polyester organdy (a sheer fabric material), which was a medium Mr. Oyama approached for the first time, underwent a process of trial and error regarding its presentation through discussions with the studio design team.
+The medium used, polyester organdy (a sheer fabric material), was a first for Mr. Oyama, and its presentation was developed through trial and error in discussions with the studio design team.
 As a result, it uniquely expresses the flexible nature of the studio.
 At the same time, the moiré-like visual effects created by its luster and texture result in a finish that looks almost like a video.
-Combined with the texture of the aerosol paint on the walls and the traces of the artist's handiwork, it has created an artwork closely linked to the character of KeMCo StudI/O as a place where users move back and forth between digital and analog.
+Combined with the texture of the aerosol paint on the walls and the traces of the artist's handiwork, it has created an artwork closely linked to the character of KeMCo StudI/O as a place where users move back and forth between the digital and the analog.

-This new studio is a place for "creation," a color that has been relatively faint on the Mita Campus until now.
+This new studio is a place for "creation," a color that was previously faint on the Mita Campus.
 In the future, having Mr. Oyama's work—a piece of handiwork that crosses media—in this space where various ideas will be embodied primarily by students, will surely allow people to feel the breath of "creating things" up close and provide inspiration.

 Furthermore, the donations from the Century Cultural Foundation, which forms the core of KeMCo's collection, include many works and materials related to writing culture.
 From this context, a connection can be seen with the "Writing Culture" that Mr. Oyama engages with, opening up a horizon for observing approaches to writing culture across the ages.